We earn a commission for products purchased through some links in this article.

 Sick of stubbornly dry skin?
 Can't find an oil-free option?
 You've come to the right place

-What's the best moisturiser?
+What’s the best moisturiser for my skin type?

-You’ve come to the right place.
 We’ve tried and tested *hundreds* of moisturisers on the market, to see which left skin the most dewy and plump.
 Here are our top hydrating moisturiser picks for all skin types...

 Clare Stephenson is the Senior Fashion and Beauty E-commerce Writer for Cosmopolitan, ELLE and Harper’s Bazaar.
 She has been an e-commerce writer since 2022, creating matter-of-fact reviews and shopping pages filled with her favourite products for every budget and need – whether that’s a glow-giving foundation, a high-tech LED face mask or the perfect wear-with-everything blazer.